vruusmann/openscoring.io/_posts/2015-05-15-jpmml_model_api_vendor_extensions.md

 There are three main attachment points:

 * The [`Annotation`](https://dmg.org/pmml/v4-4-1/Header.html#xsdElement_Annotation) element.
 Document modification history.
 * The [`Extension`](https://dmg.org/pmml/v4-4-1/GeneralStructure.html#xsdElement_Extension) element.
 Element-specific vendor extensions.
 Vendor extensions are suitable for adding "depth" to the target element.
-For example, persisting non-standard data and metadata, which could come in handy during various stages of model life-cycle.
+For example, persisting non-standard data and metadata, which could come in handy during various model life-cycle stages.
 Vendor extensions should not be critical for the successful use of the PMML document.
 The behaviour of a PMML engine should not change (at least, materially) if they are filtered out.
 * The [`InlineTable`](https://dmg.org/pmml/v4-4-1/Taxonomy.html#xsdElement_InlineTable) element.
 Free-form data tables.